nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 .. note::

    Most operators do not require certifications other than GCF or PTCRB.
-   For the current status of GCF and PTCRB certifications, see `nRF9160 certifications`_.
+   For the current status of GCF and PTCRB certifications, see `nRF9161 certifications`_ or `nRF9160 certifications`_, depending on the SiP you are using.

+.. _nrf91_update_modem_fw:
 .. _nrf9160_update_modem_fw:

 Modem firmware upgrade